 - Issues of public confidence that the ethical, social and economic consequences will be well managed.

-The expected outcome from the workshop is a roadmap, broadly outlining steps and challenges to achieve precision medicine.
+The outcome from the workshop is a roadmap that recommends a comprehensive approach to the development of precision medicine.